BurningOKR/BurningOKR/docs/postgres_install.md

-# Install and Setup PostgreSQL
+# Install and Setup PostgreSQL (Manual installation)

 ## Overview
 You haven't created a database yet?
 Then you are at the right place!

+If you want an easy way, please use the [docker installation of postgres](./postgres_install_docker.md)

 1. We need to provide a separate PostgreSQL database for the backend application.